bluesky/bluesky/doc/source/callbacks.rst

 callback as a self-addressed stamped envelope.
 It tells the RunEngine, "When you create a Document, send it to this function for processing."

-In order to keep up with the scan and avoiding slowing down data collection, most subscriptions skip some Documents when they fall behind.
-A table might skip a row, a plot might skip a point.
-But *critical* subscriptions -- like saving the data -- are run in a lossless mode guananteed to process all the Docuemnts.

 Simplest Example
 ----------------